MaikKlein/maikklein.github.io/content/unreal-rust-1.md

 # What's next?

-While there are still a lot of problems, I do want to make `unreal-rust` into some thing real, it will just take a bit of time.
+While there are still a lot of problems, I do want to make `unreal-rust` into something real, it will just take a bit of time.
 There is an infinite todo list but the next big thing will be samples.
 I want to heavily drive this project through real world samples where I try to create some game mechanics like the Inscryption card game, God of War axe throwing etc.

-There are a couple of reason for that:
+There are a couple of reasons for that:

 * This allows me to prioritize which APIs I need to expose next
 * I will quickly the discover pain points and can address them early